project-revolt/project-revolt.github.io/other/_posts/2022-01-05-morbius_Meta-analysis-on-the-study-of-fascism.md

 ---
 layout: post
-tags: Posadist Fascism Sartre Marcuse Marx Hegel Paxton Griffin
+tags: Fascism Sartre Marcuse Marx Hegel Paxton Griffin
 title: "Meta-analysis on the study of fascism"
 categories: other
 author:
-- Posadist
+- Morbius
 ---

 # Table of contents